orta/redwood-codegen-api-types/README.md

 ## TODO

+- Feel good that all [these types](https://github.com/redwoodjs/redwood/pull/6228) are accounted for
 - Types for things like parents need to take into account known resolvers which are declared in a service, and force them to be optional
 - Tests (I've added some fixtures, but I'm mostly testing by running against my main app )